In this article

 If you or someone you know is struggling with a drinking problem, seek professional help.
 Detoxing from alcohol or cutting it out cold turkey can lead to alcohol withdrawal.
 This can be dangerous and even deadly.

-Alcohol withdrawal can happen when heavy and prolonged alcohol use is stopped suddenly or consumption is significantly reduced.3 It can happen within just a few hours or occur within a few days.
+Alcohol withdrawal can happen when heavy and prolonged alcohol use is stopped suddenly, or consumption is significantly reduced.3 It can happen within a few hours or a few days.

 Symptoms of alcohol withdrawal include: